1And Jesus answered and again spoke to them in parables, saying,

 27And after them all, the woman died.

-28Therefore, in the resurrection, whose wife will she be of the seven, for they all had her.”
+28So in the resurrection, whose wife will she be of the seven, since they all had her?”

-29But Jesus answered and said to them, “You are in error, because you do not know the Scriptures, nor the power of God.
+29But Jesus answered and said to them, “You are in error because you do not know the Scriptures or the power of God.

 30For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.

-31But concerning the resurrection of the dead, have you not read what was spoken to you by Yahweh, saying,
+31But concerning the resurrection of the dead, haven’t you read what was spoken to you by God, saying,

-32I Yahweh am the God of Abraham, and the God of Isaac, and the God of Jacob?c God is not the God of the dead, but of the living.”
+32I am the God of Abraham and the God of Isaac and the God of Jacob?d God is not the God of the dead, but of the living.”

 33And having heard that, the crowd was astonished at his teaching.